 In our opinion this hike is the best introduction to the High Tatras.
-It’s not too hard but very scenic all the way and it’s also flexible because you can choose to do only part of it and still have an amazing experience.
-The whole route is a full day hike, but it’s not too steep and there’s no sections secured by chains and ladders (unlike many other routes in the High Tatras).
+It’s not too hard but very scenic all the way.
+It’s also flexible, because you can choose to do only part of it and still have an amazing experience.
+The whole route is a full day hike, but it’s not too steep and there’s no sections secured by chains and iron ropes (unlike many other routes in the High Tatras).

-There’s charming clear creeks, lakes and peak views and lots of wildflowers on the way.
-The weather was chilly and foggy on the day when we did this hike, but still it made us fall in love with the Tatras immediately.
+There are charming clear creeks, peak views and lots of wildflowers on the way.

+The weather was chilly and foggy on the day when we first did this hike, but still it made us fall in love with the Tatras immediately.
 The dark peaks disappearing in the dense fog reminded us to scenes from Mordor in the Lord of the Rings movies.
-But when the sun shines you see a landscape from fairyland.
+But when the sun shines, you see a landscape from fairyland.
 We got to experience that, too.

 The trailhead: Štrbské pleso

 The trailhead is actually the first lake itself: Štrbské pleso.
 It’s the most accessible lake in the High Tatras as the parking lot is 5 minutes walk from the lake.
-There’s also restaurants and hotels around the lake and the loop trail around it is a popular walking and jogging route.
-If you are looking for a very short and easy hike then this loop trail around Štrbské pleso could be a perfect choice.
+There are also restaurants and hotels around the lake, and the loop trail around it which is a popular walking and jogging route.
+If you are looking for a very short and easy walk then this loop trail around Štrbské pleso could be a perfect choice.
 It takes only about 40-50 minutes.

 Štrbské pleso is a nice place to hang out, but it’s quite busy, too.
-We found it the most beautiful on early mornings and late afternoons when the weather is calm and it reflects all the surrounding peaks like a huge mirror.
-It’s also an important location for hikers as several trails start from the lake.
+We found it the most beautiful on early mornings and late afternoons when the weather is calm and the lake reflects all the surrounding peaks like a huge mirror.
+It’s also an important location for hikers as several trails start here.
 Like the red route towards Popradské pleso.

 Everyone’s favorite rest stop: Popradské pleso

 The hike to Popradské pleso takes about 1-1.5 hour and it’s still quite easy.
 (Of course, it depends on who says it, but the elevation change is only about 150-200 metres.)
-It started in the forest but we got our first peak views very soon and we had them for the rest of the hike.
+It starts in the forest but we got our first peak views very soon, and we had them for the rest of the hike.

 With that said, Popradské pleso is also easily accessible.
-That means it’s not yet feels like you are out in the wild.
-There’s a restaurant and a hotel by the lake so you can even have a warm lunch if you want.
+That means it still doesn’t feel like you are out in the wild.
+There’s a restaurant and a hotel by the lake, so you can even have a warm lunch if you want.

 There’s an easy loop trail around Popradské pleso.
 It adds about an hour to do it before moving on – and it’s absolutely worth it because of the pretty peak views.
-If you don’t want to continue on more strenuous trails you can just walk around the lake and then go back to Strbské pleso.
-But you have several choices to continue further as well.
-One option is to take the blue route to Veľké Hincovo pleso.
+If you don’t want to continue on more strenuous trails, we especially recommend completing this loop before turning back to Strbské pleso.
+But you have several choices to continue further.
+One is to take the blue route to Veľké Hincovo pleso.

 The deepest lake: Veľké Hincovo pleso

-The blue route runs through a charming valley (Mengusovská Valley or Mengusovská dolina in Slovak) surrounded by wild peaks which looked quite mysterious in the fog.
-The meadows are full of wildflowers from early summer and we crossed several crystal creek mountain creeks on the way.
+The blue route runs through a charming valley (Mengusovská Valley or Mengusovská dolina in Slovak) surrounded by dramatic grey peaks.
+The meadows are full of wildflowers from early summer, and we crossed several crystal clear mountain creeks on the way.

 The path gets steeper towards the end of the valley.
 In early summer, you usually encounter some snow here – like it happened with us on our first visit.
-It was mid-June but the area around Veľké Hincovo pleso was still covered with snow and the surface of the lake was mostly frozen.
-All in all this landscape in the fog made us feel like we entered another world, a secret winterland.
-But some colorful flowers already popped up their heads from the blanket of snow.
+It was mid-June, but the area around Veľké Hincovo pleso was still covered with snow, and the surface of the lake was mostly frozen.
+It was secret winterland up there.
+But some colorful flowers already popped their heads up under the snow.

 Best time to do this hike